Definition of Safeguarding

-- Mrs C Parker (Deputy Headteacher) Deputy Designated Safeguarding Lead
+- Mrs C Parker (Acting Headteacher) Designated Safeguarding Lead

-- Mrs J Brown (School Business Manager) Deputy Designated Safeguarding Lead
+- Mrs C Charlton (School Business Manager) Deputy Designated Safeguarding Lead

-All other staff and governors have been trained in Level 1 safeguarding and child protection.
+All other staff and governors have been trained in safeguarding and child protection.

 All staff have been trained in Prevent, CSE, FGM and E Safety

 - If a concern is raised regarding a child by a member of staff a ‘Note Of Concern’ is completed on the school CPOMS system

 - If a concern is raised regarding a member of staff this must be given to the Headteacher